-Concomitant use of Tramadol and sedating medicinal products such as benzodiazepines or related substances, may result in sedation, respiratory depression, coma and death.
-Because of these risks, concomitant prescribing with these sedating medicinal products should be reserved for patients for whom alternative treatment options are not possible.
-If a decision is made to prescribe Tramadol concomitantly with sedating medicinal products, the lowest effective dose of tramadol should be used, and the duration of concomitant treatment should be as short as possible.
+Concomitant use of Tramadol hydrochloride 50 mg/ml solution for injection or infusion and sedative medicines such as benzodiazepines or related drugs may result in sedation, respiratory depression, coma and death.
+Because of these risks, concomitant prescribing with these sedative medicines should be reserved for patients for whom alternative treatment options are not possible.
+If a decision is made to prescribe Tramadol hydrochloride 50 mg/ml solution for injection or infusion concomitantly with sedative medicines, the lowest effective dose should be used, and the duration of treatment should be as short as possible.